-- Our revenues for the three months ended September 30, 2013, are expected to be between \$ million and \$ million.
-On a proforma basis, we expect revenues for the three months ended September 30, 2013 to be between \$ million and - On a pro forma basis, we expect revenues for the three months ended September 30, 2013 to be between \$ million and \$ million. - We closed homes in active communities during the three months ended September 30, 2013, an increase of homes, or %, from 246 home closings in the three months ended June 30, 2013.
-Our home closings in the third quarter of 2013 included home sales for the first time in new communities that were opened in the second quarter of 2013. - On a pro forma basis, we closed homes in active communities during the three months ended September 30, 2013, an increase of homes, or %, from 411 home closings in the three months ended June 30, 2013.
-Our home closings on a pro forma basis in the third quarter of 2013 included home sales for the first time in new communities that were opened in the second quarter of 2013. - During the three months ended September 30, 2013 we added new communities and the LGI/GTIS Joint Ventures added new communities.
+- Our revenues for the three months ended September 30, 2013, are expected to be between \$36.5 million and \$37.5 million. - On a pro forma basis, we expect revenues for the three months ended September 30, 2013 to be between \$67.0 million and \$69.0 million. - We closed 240 homes in 14 active communities during the three months ended September 30, 2013, a decrease of 6 homes, or 2.4%, from 246 home closings in the three months ended June 30, 2013.
+Our home closings in the third quarter of 2013 included closings for the first time in 4 new communities. - On a pro forma basis, we closed 448 homes in 22 active communities during the three months ended September 30, 2013, an increase of 37 homes, or 9.0%, from 411 home closings in the three months ended June 30, 2013.
+Our home closings on a pro forma basis in the third guarter of 2013 included closings for the first time in 4 new communities.

 We expect to complete our financial closing procedures for the three and nine months ended September 30, 2013 in early November 2013.
 The preliminary unaudited financial and other data set forth in this section has been prepared by, and is the responsibility of, our management.
-The foregoing information and estimates have not been compiled or reviewed by either our independent registered public accounting firm or the independent registered public accounting firm or the independent registered public accounting firms performed any procedures with respect to this information or expressed any opinion or any form of assurance on such information.
+The foregoing information and estimates have not been compiled or reviewed by either our independent registered public accounting firm or the independent registered public accounting firm of the LGI/GTIS Joint Ventures nor have either independent registered public accounting firms performed any procedures with respect to this information or expressed any opinion or any form of assurance on such information.
 In addition, the foregoing information and estimates are subject to revision as we prepare our financial statements and other disclosures as of and for the three and nine months ended September 30, 2013, including all disclosures required by U.S. GAAP.
 Because we have not completed our normal quarterly closing and review procedures for the three and nine months ended September 30, 2013, and subsequent events may occur that require material adjustments to these results, the final results and other disclosures for the three and nine months ended September 30, 2013 may differ materially from these estimates.
 These estimates should not be viewed as a substitute for full financial statements prepared in accordance with U.S. GAAP or as a measure of performance.